dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 it's literally impossible to get rid of the money (because the UTXO you received is below the [dust limit][dust-limit]).

-It's not hard to imagine a scenario that makes this problematic.
+There are scenarios that make this problematic.
+Let's pick a ridiculous one, just for fun.
 Imagine a mafia boss coming to your house, giving you money that was made via illicit means.
 He vanishes instantly after, but not before leaving a trail that leads directly to you.
 A trail that's very easy to pick up by the police as well as other mafia people.
 To make things worse, you had no option to refuse the money because the mafia boss is also a witch, and a spell was cast that deposited the money directly into your soul.
 And even worse than _that_, he cast the _[Pulvis Assaultus]_ spell on top.
 Now the only way to rid your soul from the mafia witch dust is to throw more money at it.

-Granted, a disappearing mafia witch might not be the best example.
+Yes, a disappearing mafia witch is a ridiculous example, but I'm trying to make a point.
 A more realistic example would be someone sending money to you as well as to one (or multiple) addresses on the [OFAC list], suggesting to law enforcement that you are part of a criminal network.
 Or publicly announcing that any money you